-We are happy to promote this Quick Guide for Local and National Organisations to get better involved in the humanitarian cluster approach.
+We are happy to promote this Quick Guide for Local and National Organisations to promote greater understanding of and engagement with the humanitarian cluster system.
 Available in 9 languages.

 The CP AoR, GEC, and Translators without Borders also launched a new report in April 2021: Navigating Global Guidance - The accessibility and use of child protection and education in emergencies guidance research brief.
 Both the full report and four-page brief are available.
 The brief summarizes main barriers, suggestions to overcome barriers, and why accessibility of guidance is critically important in humanitarian contexts.
 The findings presented in this report are intended to support organizations commissioning new content, adapting or updating existing content, or considering disseminating content to ensure it is as accessible and useful as possible to practitioners in emergency contexts.